Homepage

 What we used and why.

 The softer outcome matters too.
-The site now looks and feels as premium as the studio itself, which helps reinforce trust before a customer ever books.
+The site looks and feels as premium as the studio, which reinforces trust before a customer ever books.
 For a business like MMM Beauty, that perception shift supports better-fit enquiries and stronger pricing confidence over time.

 “More bookings come through online now, I'm not stuck in DMs all day, and clients have commented on how professional the site looks.”